sethrobles/personal-site/content/projects/example-project.md

 summary: "A sample project to demonstrate the portfolio system's capabilities with Markdown rendering, code highlighting, and LaTeX support."
 github_url: "https://github.com/sethrobles/example-project"
 live_url: "https://example-project.demo.com"
-show_toc: "false"
 show_toc: false
 hidden: true
 ---

-This is a sample project that demonstrates the portfolio system's capabilities.
+This is an red LED array (32x32) design in KiCAD and will eventually ordered from JLCPCB.
+It is a 4-layer PCB board is using a STM32 controller, 16 shift regiseters.
+This is current in progress.

+Thank you to my friend Miguel for providing a lot of guidance on this project.
 ## Features

-- **Markdown Rendering**: Full Markdown support with extensions
+- **Markdown Rendering**:
 - **Code Highlighting**: Syntax highlighting for multiple languages
 - **LaTeX Support**: Mathematical equations using MathJax
 - **Responsive Design**: Mobile-first approach